hanzopgp/SearchEngineScript/README.md

 ## Presentation :

+>Simple search engine in txt database, using tf-idf.
-Simple search engine using bash and awk using Linux.
+>This was done using bash and awk on Linux.

 ## Usefull link :